The Swiss Militia System

 Advantages and disadvantages

-The advantages of the system more than outweigh its disadvantages.
-First and foremost, the system promotes cohesion between the various social groups and social networks.
-Many politicians have the essential experience, knowledge and commitment.
+The system’s advantages more than outweigh its disadvantages.
+First and foremost, the system fosters cohesion among the various social groups and networks.
+Many politicians have the essential experience, knowledge, and commitment.
 They do not belong to the political or bureaucratic establishment.
 The quality of politicians is often of a high level.

-Citizens and media have a critical attitude towards the political and bureaucratic system.
-It is based on the view that the perfect state does not exist.
+Citizens and the media have a critical attitude towards the political and bureaucratic system.
+This attitude is based on the view that the perfect state does not exist.
 For this reason, citizens take responsibility and participate in politics.

-This critical attitude also exists in the media, concerning, among others, the European Union.
+This critical attitude also exists in the media concerning, among other things, the European Union.
 The media are certainly not an echo of each other and the establishment.
-‘Alternativlosigkeit’ has no place in the Swiss political system.
+‘Alternativlosigkei’ has no place in the Swiss political system.

 Conclusion

-The age-old “Milizsystem” is not old-fashioned or outdated but very modern, particularly in today’s digital age.
+The age-old “Milizsystem” is not outdated, but rather very modern, particularly in today’s digital age.
 Citizens do not see the (central) government as an ‘enemy’ but as a democracy for and by the citizens.
 They are the government.

 The second principle is decentralisation.
-The ‘Heimat’, ‘Ort’ and Canton are the most important references of citizens and not (abstract) geographical spaces and (utopian) ideologies.
+The ‘Heimat’, ‘Ort’, and Canton are the most important references to citizens, not (abstract) geographical spaces and (utopian) ideologies.

-It does not alter that the “Milizsystem” is under pressure.
-This res republica can only exist with the active participation of the citizens.
+It does not alter the fact that the “Milizsystem” is under pressure.
+This res publica can only exist with the active participation of the citizens.

 (Source: M. Freitag, P. Bundi, F. Witzig, Milizarbeit in der Schweiz, Basel 2019).